In-Game Advertising

 Other than in-banner video ads, publishers can display video ads through in-stream and out-stream video ads.
 Here are some details about these ads before we dive into a comparison.

-Out-Stream Ads: On the other hand, out-stream ads are video advertisements displayed within articles on a webpage.
+On the other hand, out-stream ads are video advertisements displayed within the content.
 While they do not require existing video content like in-stream video ads, they do require a video player that can play the ad.
-These ads pop up on the screen, often muted by default.
-There are two types of out-stream ads, in-content ads, where the ad appears between the paragraphs on the page, and in-slide out-stream ads, which appear from the side of the user’s screen, where they have to interact with it to close (click the X button or skip).

 out stream video ads